PLEASE SEE BOTTOM OF THE PAGE FOR UPCOMING DATES

 - MCQ exam: 50 questions, 75 minutes, 70% pass mark

-- Practicals: observation of searching and use of comms devices, 100% pass mark (each practical visually recorded; ~15 mins per learner)
+- Practical: observation of searching and use of comms devices, 100% pass mark (each practical visually recorded; ~15 mins per learner)

 Unit 3 – Application of Conflict Management